SidneyBuckner/samples/README.md

 ### FizzBuzz
 - If we pass a number thats divisible by both 3 and 5, log "Fizzbuzz"
-  - If this is only divisible by 3, log "Fizz"
+  - If the number is only divisible by 3, log "Fizz"
-  - If this is only divisible by 5, log "Buzz"
+  - If the number is only divisible by 5, log "Buzz"
+  - if the number is divisible by neither, log the number

 I wont tell you the solution, yet!
 ---